-10. RESTORATION AND ENVIRONMENTAL OBLIGATIONS
+11. RESTORATION AND ENVIRONMENTAL OBLIGATIONS

-The Company's provision for restoration and environmental obligations consists of costs accrued based on the current best estimate of reclamation activities that will be required on the CK Property terminated during the year ended September 30, 2009 and the Silver Hart Property fully impaired during the year ended September 30, 2015.
+The Company's provision for restoration and environmental obligations consists of costs accrued based on the current best estimate of reclamation activities that will be required on the CK Property terminated during the year ended September 30, 2009, and the Silver Hart Property, fully impaired during the year ended September 30, 2015.
 The Company's provision for future site closure and reclamation costs is based on the level of known disturbance at the reporting date and known legal requirements.
 It is not currently possible to estimate the impact on operating results, if any, of future legislative or regulatory developments.

-The asset retirement obligation for the CK Property is calculated as the net present value of the estimated future cash flows which are required to satisfy the obligation of \$14,000.
+The asset retirement obligation for the CK Property was calculated as the net present value of the estimated future cash flows which are required to satisfy the obligation of \$14,000.
+The obligation was released by return of the funds to the Company on September 11, 2017.

 The asset retirement obligation for the Silver Hart Property is calculated as the estimated cost required to satisfy a current environmental obligation.
-As at September 30, 2016, the estimated cost required to settle the obligation is \$50,000 (September 30, 2015 - \$50,000).
+During the year ended September 30, 2017, the Company recorded an environmental commitment of \$96,000 (2016 - \$Nil).
+As at September 30, 2017, the estimated cost required to settle the obligation is \$146,000 (September 30, 2016 - \$50,000).

-11. SHARE CAPITAL
+12. SHARE CAPITAL